Probing high-frequency gravitational waves with entangled vibrational qubits in linear Paul traps: Signals and sensitivities

 composed of the eigenstates of $\hat{\sigma}^2_j$, instead of $\Ket{\psi (0)}$.
 In both measurements, the procedures are repeated $N_{\rm shot}$ times.
 Since the phase of gravitational wave is unknown, we take an average: $\overline{\beta^2_{\rm r}} = \overline{\beta_{\rm i}^2} = \vert \epsilon \vert^2 T^2 / 2$.

 If heating noise excites the ion oscillations incoherently, the excitation rate scales linearly with $N$.
 Consequently, the significance of the signal scales as

 The sensitivity is improved accordingly, yielding $h^+ = 5.1 \times 10^{-11} \times N^{-3/4}$ under the same parameters as in Sec.~\ref{sec:pair}.
-We implicitly assume that the system coherence time, including the lifetimes of the excited states and the decoherence time of the entanglement, is much longer than the observation time.
+We implicitly assume that the system coherence time, including the lifetimes of the excited states and the decoherence time of the entanglement, is much longer than the single-shot observation time\footnote{ A coherence time of about 50~s has been demonstrated in a trapped-ion experiment~\cite{Harty:2014tkj}.}.
+While the entanglement-enhanced scheme is experimentally challenging with current technology~\cite{Pogorelov:2021eha,Moses:2023ozv}, ongoing progress in trapped-ion coherence times, gate fidelities, and large-scale entanglement suggests that the required conditions could be explored in future experiments.